web-infra-dev/modern.js/packages/document/main-doc/docs/en/community/blog/overview.md

 Welcome to Modern.js blog!

-You can um...find the latest update of Modern.js and our thought processes here.
+You can find the latest update of Modern.js and our thought processes here.
 Occasionally we explain the infrastructure behind it.

 ---